UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Polycrystalline panels serve as the tried-and-true, budget-friendly older alternative.
 Instead of carefully cultivating a single crystal, manufacturers melt together many smaller fragments of raw silicon and pour them into square molds to form the necessary wafers.
 This specific production process is much faster and cheaper, making these panels a historically popular choice for ground mounts or installations where available physical space is not a limiting factor.

-• – Lower efficiency: They have lower baseline efficiency ratings, usually resting between 15% and 17%.
-You will absolutely need a larger dedicated roof area to generate the exact same power as a premium mono system.
-Additionally, the fragmented “bluish” tint can clash with certain modern roof colors.
+• Con: They have lower baseline efficiency ratings, usually resting between 15% and 17%, meaning you will absolutely need a larger dedicated roof area to generate the exact same power as a premium mono system.

 Thin-Film Solar Panels